LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 AWS CloudHSM can integrate with the AWS KMS service, allowing for the CloudHSM cluster to protect the customer master keys (CMKs) and thus the data keys and data in the most diverse AWS cloud services.

-When you are using your own key store using AWS CloudHSMs that you control, KMS generates and stores the Key material for the CMK inside the CloudHSM cluster that you own and manage -i.e. the cryptographic operations under that Key are performed by your CloudHSM cluster.
+When you are using your own key store using AWS CloudHSMs that you control, KMS generates and stores the Key material for the CMK inside the CloudHSM cluster that you own and manage - i.e. the cryptographic operations under that Key are performed by your CloudHSM cluster.

 The main scenarios in which you'd want to use your own CloudHSM are: